-Avista is not using an alternative to the renewable resource requirement for the 2021 target as provided for in WAC 480-109-220.
-The Company is meeting its 2021 renewable energy target using a combination of renewable energy credits from wind and biomass plus qualifying hydroelectric plant upgrades.
+Avista is not using an alternative to the renewable resource requirement for the 2023 target as provided for in WAC 480-109-220.
+The Company is meeting its 2023 renewable energy target using a combination of renewable energy credits from wind, biomass and solar plus qualifying hydroelectric plant upgrades.